Thierry Burkhard: Military career

 After a year of post-academy training, Burkhard graduated as infantry and was posted for continual service in the 2nd Foreign Parachute Regiment in Corsica.
 He served the regiment from 1989 to 1996, where he was first served in the operations command in overseas missions such as in Iraq during the Gulf War in 1991, where he was part of the units deployed for Opération Daguet and was later deployed to Bosnia during the Yugoslavia Crisis on 1992 to 1993 as part of the United Nations Protection Force during the Bosnian War.
-In 1996, Burkhard would later serve as a member of the Joint Staff at the Centre for Planning and Execution of Operations (CPCO) in Paris.
-Burkhard later served as operations officer in the 4th Foreign Regiment.
-Burkhard also served in missions in Gabon and Chad.
-Burkhard was later promoted to the command of the 13e DBLE in Djibouti in 2010.
+In 1996, Burkhard was appointed a member of the Joint Staff at the Centre for Planning and Execution of Operations (CPCO) in Paris.
+Burkhard later served as an operations officer in the 4th Foreign Regiment.
+He was deployed on missions in Gabon and Chad.

-Burkhard later served as the head of the operations division at the Armed Forces based in French Guiana from 2002 to 2004, and later served under Joint Staff as deputy to the J3 EUROPE/CPCO.
-Burkhard would later be involved on Opération Licorne in 2006 during the civil war in Côte d’Ivoire, before serving as a deputy under Admiral Christophe Prazuck in 2007.
-Burkhard later served as a deputy communications advisor to the Chief of the Defence Staff from 2007 to 2008, and was later deployed to Afghanistan as part of the International Security Assistance Force (ISAF).
-Burkhard would later serve as the commander of the 13th Demi-Brigade of the Foreign Legion from 2008 to 27 July 2010 joined the Information and Public Relations Service of the Armed Forces in 2010, before being named as the communications advisor to the Chief of the Defence Staff from August 2010 to 2013.
-In 2013, he became the Joint Staff Communications Directorate Director, through which he was made the J3 of the French Joint Staff under National Intelligence as coordinator and adviser of military intelligence to the President.
-Burkhard later served as a member of the Special Staff of the President from August 2014 to August 2015, and in 2015 and the Inspector General of the Army.
-He was named as deputy commander of the Centre for Planning and Execution of Operations from August 2015 to August 2017, as he later served as commander of the same unit.
+Burkhard served as the head of the operations division at the Armed Forces based in French Guiana from 2002 to 2004, and later served under Joint Staff as deputy to the J3 EUROPE/CPCO.
+Burkhard would later be involved on Opération Licorne in 2006 during the civil war in Ivory Coast, before serving as a deputy under Admiral Christophe Prazuck in 2007.
+Burkhard served as a deputy communications adviser to the Chief of the Defence Staff from 2007 to 2008, and was later deployed to Afghanistan as part of the International Security Assistance Force (ISAF).
+Burkhard would serve as the commander of the 13th Demi-Brigade of the Foreign Legion (13^{e} DBLE) in Djibouti from 2008 until 2010, at which date he joined the Information and Public Relations Service of the Armed Forces, being named as the communications adviser to the Chief of the Defence Staff, a position he held until 2013.

+In 2013, he became the military adviser to the National Intelligence Coordinator at the presidency.
+He was named as deputy commander of the Centre for Planning and Execution of Operations from August 2015 to August 2017, and thereafter served as commander of the same unit.
+In August 2018, he was appointed Inspector of the French Army.